 Executive Cyber Security Awareness Training Course

-This course provides leaders and managers with an overview of issues and activities associated with cybersecurity.
+This programme provides leaders and managers with a comprehensive overview of the key issues and activities associated with cybersecurity.

 By the end of this training, participants will be able to: